ryanherkt3/counties-power-outages/README.md

 ### Future improvements

-* An automated cron script to update the live outages database and send emails to users.
+* Automate updating the live outages database.
-* Notifications: a page to edit notifications or unsubscribe from them.
+* Notifications: pages to edit and unsubscribe from notifications.
 * Contact form (for bug reports etc).
 * A filter on the outages page for outages per page (configurable to 5 / 10 / 15).